LevonDX/Teams-Hack-event-March-2022/Challenge 3/readme.md

 ## Description

-Your mission for this challenge is to **create** a personal tab for Teams.
+Your mission for this challenge is to **create** a personal tab for Teams that shows the list of submitted tickets.

 ## Getting Started